quilime/evm-nft-contract-boilerplate/README.md

 This is a demo of a basic, yet fully featured [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
 This project can be used as a tutorial, demo/reference or starting point for creating an NFT contract on Ethereum or another EVM blockchain such as Polygon, Avalanche, and others.

 The included contract is not optimized for deployment gas costs.
 Rather, it's intended to be a basic yet comprehensive and clear starting point.
-For any optimization improvements or suggestions, submit pull requests or issue.
+For any optimization improvements or suggestions, submit a pull request or issue.

 The contract code features